Help

 Source called Managed is similar to External except that in this case component controls binaries by itself, providing the way to download these binaries and to check for updates.
 Managed binaries are always stored in foobar2000 profile directory.

 Switching between sources requires program restart.
-If you have selected Managed item in context menu, after program restart it will be replaced by popup menu.
-Using this menu you can check for updates, download binary or delete previously downloaded version.
+If you have selected Managed item in context menu, after program restart it will be replaced by the popup menu with additional options.
+Using this menu you can check for updates, download binary, or delete previously downloaded version.

-State of third-party binaries is printed to console at program start.
-Alternatively one can use Status button on Maintenance tab.
+State of the third-party binaries is printed to console at the program start.
+Alternatively you can use Status button on Maintenance tab.

 ffmpeg

 ffmpeg libraries are used to decode audio.
-Component has embedded ffmpeg with minimum required codecs to play audio from supported sites (represented by Internal source in the list).
+Component has embedded ffmpeg with minimum required codecs to play audio from Youtube.

-If you want to use component for something that requires broader formats support you can use external ffmpeg libraries (can be downloaded here).
+If you want to use component for something that requires broader formats support you can use external ffmpeg libraries.
 To do that, select External source and specify directory where ffmpeg binaries are placed (component requires ffmpeg version 4.x, 32-bit build with shared libraries)

 If ffmpeg source is set to LAV Filters (that is so by default), component uses ffmpeg libraries from LAV Filters.
 They also use ffmpeg internally, and that ffmpeg has much wider set of supported formats than the one embedded in component.